joshborup/Mongo-Mini/README.md

 - Locate the `postCustomer` method inside of `customerController.js`
 - Create a variable called customer and set it equal to a `new` instance of the customer schema with the `name` and `email` destructured from `req.body` passed in as properties on an object literal
 - invoke the `.save()` method on the customer variable
-- the `.save()` method in mongoose accepts a callback with what we would like to do after we have successfully saved our data.
+- the `.save()` method in mongoose accepts a callback with what we would like to do after we have successfully updated our found customer document.
   - the callback will have one argument `err`
+  - write an if statement to send an error back if an error exists, otherwise we will send the found customers
 - inside the logic of your callback, you will want to find all customers and `res.send` them back as the response.

 Data Flow: